bravib/rbm-mhc/README.md

 Packages required: biopython, numba, keras (with Theano or tensorFlow backend), scikit-learn, along with standard packages (numpy, cython, matplotlib).
 The alignment routines require matlab and matlab engine API for Python https://fr.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html

+PyMesh also has a dependency on the RBM implementation Copyright 2020 by Jerome Tubiana, imported from https://github.com/jertubiana/PGM

-The RBM-MHC.py script, the folder Align_utils and the package PGM3 (RBM implementation by Jerome Tubiana, see Tubiana et al. eLife 2019) should be saved in the same folder.
+The RBM-MHC.py script, the folder Align_utils and the package PGM should be saved in the same folder.
 The path to this folder should be  specified inside setup.py (assigned to NAME_FOLDER).
 Run this script to set the right path:

 python3 setup.py